monte-jasss/EventNotification/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## How to Use
-* place the placement folder in xampp/htdocs/ and start the server.
+* place the Notice_spsu folder in xampp/htdocs/ and start the server.
-* import the database(db_spsu.sql) into xampp server
+* import the database(spsu_app.sql) into xampp server

 ## Technology Used
 ![Tech: Java](https://img.shields.io/badge/1-Java-green.svg)